-Pham et al. [24] simultaneously reconstruct the scene geometry and recover the semantics by segmenting sequences of RGB-D frames.
+Pham et al. [28] simultaneously reconstruct the scene geometry and recover the semantics by segmenting sequences of RGB-D frames.
 The segmentation is transferred from 2D images to the 3D world and fused with previous segmentations.
 A CRF finally resolves noisy predictions.

-TangentConv [33] assumes that the data is sampled from locally Euclidean surfaces and project the local surface geometry onto a tangent plane to which 2D convolutions can be applied.
-A heavy preprocessing step for normal calculation is required.
+TangentConv [41] assumes that the data is sampled from locally Euclidean surfaces and project the local surface geometry onto a tangent plane to which 2D convolutions can be applied.
+This requires a heavy preprocessing for normal calculation.
 In contrast, our approach can deal with raw point clouds without requiring normals.